History and exam

 delayed or inadequate toilet training

 In younger children, particularly boys, a refusal or unwillingness to use the toilet/potty to empty the bowels is not uncommon.
-Continual "holding on" may ultimately lead to constipation and fecal incontinence.
+Continual 'holding on' may ultimately lead to constipation and faecal incontinence.

 anorectal malformations